shipshapecode/tether/docs/intro.md

 Classes
 -------

+// Make classes mutable

-Tether adds a wide variety of classes to the element and target to allow you to style them based on their tethering.
+Tether adds a variety of classes to the element and target to allow you to style them based on their tethering.

 - `tether-element` is added to the element